-Figure 2.2 Mode shift split (trips) by development (high scenario is top
+Figure 2.2 Mode shift split (trips) by development (high scenario is top and lower scenario is bottom)

 Sustainable travel opportunity by number of trips (high scenario)

 Sustainable travel opportunity by number of trips (low scenario)

 Figure 2.3 shows high and lower sustainable travel opportunity based on distance travelled.
 VKT (or people km) is important to consider as it highlights longer distance journeys, which typically have fewer trips, but can have a large effect on carbon emissions.